finallyblueskies/elementcover/README.md

 # Element size: Cover
 A tiny jQuery plugin for enabling background-size: cover; like behaviour on elements

-Include the .js file in your project.
+Include cover-element.js in your project.
 To use, make sure your HTML is set up like so:

 ```html
 <div class="parent">